vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 #### Tasks to complete

-1. From your Log Analytics Blade pin your Log Search to the My Dashboard you create in the Azure Portal
+1. From your Log Analytics Blade pin your Log Search to the My Dashboard you create in the Azure Portal.

 2. Using the Log Analytics Search, export a filtered report based on the Security Baseline Data.
 You will want the filter to be Failed in ANALYZERESULT, and only have those errors which warning or Warning and Critical both in RULESSVERTTY.
 Make sure the Critical show up at the top of the report.

-3. Save your Search provided the data in the above report in Azure
+3. Save your Search provided the data in the above report in Azure.

 #### Exit criteria

--   The Log Search box should be pinned to the My Dashboard in the Azure Portal
+-   The Log Search box should be pinned to the My Dashboard in the Azure Portal.

--   A report should be exported to Excel with all the Warnings and Critical Errors found using the Security Baseline analyzer runs that OMS has completed
+-   A report should be exported to Excel with all the Warnings and Critical Errors found using the Security Baseline analyzer runs that OMS has completed.

--   The search should be saved in the portal
+-   The search should be saved in the portal.

 ### Task 2: Preventive maintenance using Security Center

 #### Tasks to complete

-1. Use Azure Security Center to under what preventative steps can be taken to protect your environment
+1. Use Azure Security Center to under what preventative steps can be taken to protect your environment.

-2. Note the actions and recommendations that Security Center provides
+2. Note the actions and recommendations that Security Center provides.

 #### Exit criteria

--   You understand some of the baseline recommendations that Security Center provides across the Compute, Network, Storage & data, and Applications data planes
+-   You understand some of the baseline recommendations that Security Center provides across the Compute, Network, Storage & data, and Applications data planes.

 ### Task 3: Set up an Activity Log alert

 #### Tasks to complete

-1. Using the portal, create an alert through Azure Monitor that will send an Azure app notification when a virtual machine is stopped (deallocated) in the HOLRG resource group
+1. Using the portal, create an alert through Azure Monitor that will send an Azure app notification when a virtual machine is stopped (deallocated) in the HOLRG resource group.

 #### Exit criteria

--   The alert has been successfully created
+-   The alert has been successfully created.

 ### Task 4: Installing & using the Azure mobile application

 #### Tasks to complete

-1. Using your mobile phone's AppStore, install the Microsoft Azure app on your smartphone, allow notifications and sign-in to Azure
+1. Using your mobile phone's AppStore, install the Microsoft Azure app on your smartphone, allow notifications and sign-in to Azure.

-2. In the Azure portal, navigate to **WEBVM1** virtual machine panel and stop (deallocate) the virtual machine
+2. In the Azure portal, navigate to **WEBVM1** virtual machine panel and stop (deallocate) the virtual machine.

 3. Find the alerts that have been sent to your phone.
 Drill into one of those alerts to see the data.

 #### Exit criteria

--   The Azure mobile app is installed on your smartphone
+-   The Azure mobile app is installed on your smartphone.

--   You have looked through the notifications available and filtered the data on your phone
+-   You have looked through the notifications available and filtered the data on your phone.

--   The alert you created has fired off and caused you to get smartphone notifications, based on stopping one of the web server virtual machines
+-   The alert you created has fired off and caused you to get smartphone notifications, based on stopping one of the web server virtual machines.

 ### Task 5: Application Insights

 #### Tasks to complete

-1. Open the Application Insights portal Azure Monitor and use the Performance item under the Investigate section to review performance related metrics for the **web applications**
+1. Open the Application Insights portal Azure Monitor and use the Performance item under the Investigate section to review performance related metrics for the **web applications**.

 2. Drill into this dashboard and review the information.
 Filter the data to see more detailed information.

-3. Pin this dashboard to your My Dashboard
+3. Pin this dashboard to your My Dashboard.

-4. Close the Blades, and on your My Dashboard, take a few minutes to rearrange, and build a nice looking and informative dashboard for your prototype
+4. Close the Blades, and on your My Dashboard, take a few minutes to rearrange, and build a nice looking and informative dashboard for your prototype.

 #### Exit criteria

--   The Application Insights performance data was reviewed and filtered to show data for the last 24 hours
+-   The Application Insights performance data was reviewed and filtered to show data for the last 24 hours.

 -   The Application now has a dashboard with data about the infrastructure, and the application makes up the CloudShop.
 The customer now has a fully implemented system to manage and monitor their application in Azure IaaS.